Plant Talk 4: Botany in a Day Pages 14-24 5th ed, 15–22 6th ed.

 Hello plant enthusiasts!

-Since last class i have noticed the following things continuing or starting to bloom: Azaleas (Rhododendron spp.), Bachelor’s Buttons (Centaurea cyanus), Bellworts (Uvularia spp.), Blue Cohosh (Caulophyllum thalictroides), Buttercups (Ranunculus spp.), Chokeberry (Aronia sp.), Clematis spp., Columbine (Aquilegia sp.), Cress (Barbarea sp.), Dwarf Larkspur (Delphinium tricorne), Fern Leaf Phacelia (Phacelia bipinnatifida), Fire Pink (Silene virginica), Firethorn (Pyracantha sp.)
-Fleabane (Erigeron spp.), Forget me Not (Myosotis spp.), Fringe Tree (Chionanthus sp.), Goldenseal (Hydrastis canadensis), Hawthorn (Crataegus spp.), Iris (Iris cristata and Iris spp.), Japanese Honeysuckles (Lonicera spp.), Lord and Ladies (Arum italicum), Lousewort (Pedicularis spp.), Mache (Valerianella sp.), Phlox spp., Pawpaw (Asimina triloba), Plantain (Plantago spp.), Princess Tree (Paulownia tomenetosa), Red Tip Photinia (Photinia sp.), Rhubarb (Rheum sp.), Rugosa Rose (Rosa rugosa), Spotted Geranium (Geranium maculatum), Stone Crop (Sedum ternatum) Sweet Cicely (Osmorhiza claytonii), Trilliums (Trillium spp.), various Violets (Viola spp.), Valerian (Valeriana officinalis), Vetches (Vicia spp.), Weigelia sp., Wild Black Cherry (Prunus serotina), Wild Comfrey (Cynoglossum virginianum), Wisteria (Wisteria spp.) and Yellow Archangel (Lamium galeobdolon).
+Since last class i have noticed the following things continuing or starting to bloom in Appalachia: Azaleas (Rhododendron spp.), Bachelor’s Buttons (Centaurea cyanus), Bellworts (Uvularia spp.), Blue Cohosh (Caulophyllum thalictroides), Buttercups (Ranunculus spp.), Chokeberry (Aronia sp.), Clematis spp., Columbine (Aquilegia sp.), Cress (Barbarea sp.), Dwarf Larkspur (Delphinium tricorne), Fern Leaf Phacelia (Phacelia bipinnatifida), Fire Pink (Silene virginica), Firethorn (Pyracantha sp.)
+Fleabane (Erigeron spp.), Forget me Not (Myosotis spp.), Fringe Tree (Chionanthus sp.), Goldenseal (Hydrastis canadensis), Hawthorn (Crataegus spp.), Iris (Iris cristata and Iris spp.), Japanese Honeysuckles (Lonicera spp.), Lord and Ladies (Arum italicum), Lousewort (Pedicularis spp.), Mache (Valerianella sp.), Phlox spp., Pawpaw (Asimina triloba), Plantain (Plantago spp.), Princess Tree (Paulownia tomenetosa), Red Tip Photinia (Photinia sp.), Rhubarb (Rheum sp.), Rugosa Rose (Rosa rugosa), Spotted Geranium (Geranium maculatum), Stone Crop (Sedum ternatum) Sweet Cicely (Osmorhiza claytonii), Trilliums (Trillium spp.), Violets (Viola spp.), Valerian (Valeriana officinalis), Vetches (Vicia spp.), Weigelia sp., Wild Black Cherry (Prunus serotina), Wild Comfrey (Cynoglossum virginianum), Wisteria (Wisteria spp.) and Yellow Archangel (Lamium galeobdolon).
 How many plants mentioned above do you have in your area or how many do you recognize by name?
 If you know most of these plants do you also know what families they belong to?
 What’s blooming around you?
 Do you have something to contribute to the list that is blooming now in your area?
 Any gaps in your knowledge are some opportunities to explore more!
 See the following photo album to see most of them as well as some other items of ethnobiological interest!

 Botany in a Day Pages 14-24 5th ed, 15–22 6th ed.